-- 400 mg to be taken as 1 capsule once a day, - 600 mg to be taken as 1 capsule of 400 mg plus 2 capsules of 100 mg once a day.
+The recommended starting dose is 600 mg to be taken as one tablet of 400 mg plus 2 tablets of 100 mg once a day.

-Your doctor may prescribe a higher or lower dose depending on how you respond to the treatment.
-If your daily dose is 800 mg (2 capsules), you should take one capsule in the morning and a second capsule in the evening.
+Your doctor may prescribe a higher or lower dose depending on how you respond to treatment.
+If your daily dose is 800 mg (2 tablets), you should take one tablet in the morning and a second in the evening.

-The starting dose is 600 mg to be taken as 1 capsule of 400 mg plus 2 capsules of 100 mg once a day.
+The starting dose is 600 mg to be taken as one tablet of 400 mg plus 2 tablets of 100 mg once a day.

-The starting dose is 400 mg, to be taken as 1 capsule once a day.
+The starting dose is 400 mg to be taken as one tablet once a day.

-The starting dose is 100 mg, to be taken as 1 capsule of 100 mg once a day.
-Your doctor may decide to increase the dose to 400 mg, to be taken as 1 capsule of 400 mg once a day, depending on how you respond to treatment.
+The starting dose is 100 mg, to be taken as one tablet of 100 mg once a day.
+Your doctor may decide to increase the dose to 400 mg, to be taken as one tablet of 400 mg once a day, depending on how you respond to treatment.

-The dose is 800 mg per day (2 capsules), to be taken as 1 capsule in the morning and a second capsule in the evening.
+The dose is 800 mg per day (2 tablets), to be taken as one tablet in the morning and a second tablet in the evening.

-The doctor will tell you how many capsules of Imatinib Teva to give to your child.
-The amount of Imatinib Teva given will depend on your child's condition, body weight and height.
-The total daily dose in children and adolescents must not exceed 800 mg with CML and 600 mg with Ph+ALL.
+The doctor will tell you how many tablets of Imatinib Actavis to give to your child.
+The amount of Imatinib Actavis given will depend on your child's condition, body weight and height.

+The total daily dose in children and adolescents must not exceed 800 mg with CML.
 The treatment can either be given to your child as a once-daily dose or alternatively the daily dose can be split into two administrations (half in the morning and half in the evening).